Connect with us

 It’s a fairly open secret that Brittney Griner was Putin’s geopolitical pawn when she was in Russian detention for nine months on a minor cannabis charge.
 But due to the GOP’s blame-first strategy, Griner remains a target even now.

-It was to relief and jubilation coast to coast when Brittney Griner landed on the morning of Dec.
-9 at Kelly Field in San Antonio.
+It was to relief and jubilation coast to coast when Brittney Griner landed on the morning of December 9 at Kelly Field in San Antonio.
 As the whole world knows, this was the end of a nine-month ordeal behind bars in the increasingly authoritarian Russia of Vladimir Putin.

 Home for the Holidays

-In what proved to be disastrous timing, WNBA superstar and Olympic gold-medalist Griner (who had been playing for Russian team UMMC Ekaterinburg) was popped at the Moscow airport with a couple of cannabis-oil vape-pens in early March—just days into Putin’s Ukraine invasion, with superpower tensions suddenly soaring.
+In what proved to be disastrous timing, WNBA superstar and Olympic gold-medalist Griner (who had been playing for Russian team UMMC Ekaterinburg) was popped at the Moscow airport with a couple of cannabis oil vape-pens in early March—just days into Putin’s Ukraine invasion, with superpower tensions suddenly soaring.

 In August, a Moscow court sentenced her to nine years despite her guilty plea.
-On Oct.
-18, she passed her 32nd birthday in a Moscow jail, awaiting an appeal of her sentence.
+On October 18, she passed her 32nd birthday in a Moscow jail, awaiting an appeal of her sentence.

 The sentence was upheld by the higher court, and in mid-November, Griner was transferred to IK-2 penal colony in Mordovia region—where she voluntarily shaved off her signature long dreadlocks, because washing them in the cold was too challenging as she struggled to stay warm.